Olympia Horse Show tickets on sale now - Horse & Hound

 Prices of Olympia Horse Show tickets

 Ticket prices depend on the day you wish to attend and whereabouts you would like to sit.
-Top price seats, which are padded with the best view and include a gallery badge, command approximately £15-27 more in cost than fourth priced tickets where seats are in slightly less desirable locations.
-Discounts are also available for group bookings and concessions (children under 16 years and senior citizens).
+Top price seats, which are padded with the best view and include a gallery badge, command approximately £15-30 more in cost than fourth priced tickets where seats are in slightly less desirable locations.
+Discounts are also available for group bookings and concessions (children under 16 years and senior citizens and carers).

-The tickets for the remainder of the show’s afternoon and evening performances range between £68 and £71 for top priced tickets and £40-42 for fourth priced tickets.
-Second and third priced tickets for these performances range between £52 and £63.
+The tickets for the remainder of the show’s afternoon and evening performances range between £71-74 for top priced tickets and £45-47 for fourth priced tickets.
+Second and third priced tickets for these performances range between £55 and £66.

 Olympia Horse Show tickets for the morning are also available.
-These gain you access to the shopping village and the morning performances (Thursday-Monday) and cost £15.
+These gain you access to the shopping village and the morning performances (Wednesday-Sunday) and cost £16.

 You can keep up to date with all the latest news from the show on the Horse & Hound website and by following @horseandhound on Twitter and Facebook